sorki/sidc/README.rst

 - First install FFTW3 dependency from www.fftw.org or use your favorite package manager to install `fftw-devel` package.

+- Install `alsa-lib-devel` package if you want to use alsa (optional).

 - Configure and compile the source

+   autoconf

    ./configure